As you may know, live rock was in many ways the "silver bullet secret"

 on that.
 Under a hundred pounds, one box, you pay a

-little high for air-freight.
+little higher for air freight.
 Still a fraction of a door

 to door service.
 Pickup is easy as eatin' cream pie.

-with enough time for us to arrange for the
+time for us to arrange for the arrival of your rock.

 inquire regarding your shipping, or if you have